uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 #### Packages for Jupyter

-For more information about using Anaconda with Jupyter, see the section [Working with Anaconda Environments](../cheaha/open_ondemand/ood_jupyter.md#working-with-anaconda-environments).
+For more information about using Anaconda with Jupyter (Jupyter Notebook and JupyterLab), see the section [Working with Anaconda Environments](../cheaha/open_ondemand/ood_jupyter.md#working-with-anaconda-environments).

 #### CUDA and cuDNN packages for GPU Usage